 In the same pan used for the chicken, if dry, add 1 to 2 teaspoons olive oil and warm over medium heat.
 Stir in the shallots, garlic, oregano, and as many chili flakes as you like.
 Season with salt and pepper and cook until fragrant, 1 to 2 minutes.

 Add ¼ cup white wine (or water) to the shallot mixture; bring to a boil, loosening any browned bits.
-Add the broth, chicken, and lemon slices; bring to a boil.
-Cook at a vigorous simmer until the chicken is cooked through, 2 to 4 minutes.
+Simmer for 2-3 minutes.
+Add the broth, bring to a boil for 3 minutes.
+Add chicken, and lemon slices; bring to a simmer.
+Cook at a vigorous simmer until the chicken is cooked through, 4 minutes or so.
 Stir in the lemon juice; season to taste with salt and pepper.

 Remove vegetables from oven when they are browned and slightly crispy, plate.
 Add chicken and pour sauce over the top!